-- Experimental topics include experiments for plasma waves and instabilities, laser-induced fluorescence diagnostics of plasmas; student projects are usually mostly experimental and some theory
+- Experimental topics include experiments for plasma waves and instabilities, plasma self-organization and sheaths, and laser-induced fluorescence and wave-absorption diagnostics of plasmas

 - Theoretical topics include plasma kinetic theory including waves and nonlinear fluctuations

-- Students also interact with group members, and they participate in the plasma seminar and interact with other theoretical and experimental plasma faculty
+- Beyond interactions with group members, students participate in the plasma seminar and interact with Departmental theoretical and experimental plasma, space physics, and astronomy faculty

-- Students develop skills including designing and building apparatus, electronics, computation
+- Students develop skills including data analysis, high-resolution laser spectroscopy, designing and building apparatus, electronics, computation

 Radio astronomy; plasma astrophysics; space plasma physics.

-- Students use the Very Large Array (VLA) and Very Long Baseline Array (VLBA) radio telescopes
+- Students use the Very Large Array (VLA) radio telescope

 - Students also encouraged to carry out instrumentation-development projects with the 4.5 meter instructional radio telescope on roof of Van Allen Hall